upday/upday.github.io/_posts/blog/2017-07-18-dealing-with-murphy-s-law-at-upday.md

 Quick overview of the responsabilities:

 * __CDN__: edge cache
 * __API Gateway__: performs authentication, SSL termination... and, most importantly, forwards each request to the right service.
-My News requests, specifically, are forwarded to the so-called _My news Requet Proxy_
+My News requests, specifically, are forwarded to the so-called _My news Request Proxy_
 * __My News Request Proxy__: exposes the public APIs and deals with the app needs
 * __Content Machine__: the core of the news stream creation.
 It leverages Elasticsearch to create some of the notes, Preference provider to retrieve user preferences and some other services to build specific special notes
 * __Preference Provider__: it's responsible of providing user defined preferences and other inferred features, helped by other data mining components (not shown for simplicity)